Opetushallitus/scala-schema/README.md

 The beauty of this is that

-- It's much more efficient that validating using a separate JSON schema validator
+- It's much more efficient than validating using a separate JSON schema validator
 - It gives itemized, machine and human readable validation errors all of which point you to the exact location of the erroneous part in your JSON
 - You don't need to write custom Serializer object for choosing between the correct implementation of a `trait`, instead you just tag the identifying fields with `@Discriminator` annotation.